philanc/ple/README.md

 The major limitations the brave tester should consider are:
 - no UTF8 support.
 PLE displays 1-byte characters, and only the printable characters (code 32-126 and 160-255).
 Others characters are displayed as a centered dot (code 183).
-- TAB length is set to 8 for all buffers
 - no word- or sentence- or paragraph-based movement.
 - the search and replace functions do not work with special characters, new lines and regular expressions - plain text in a line, case sensitive only.
 - no provision for automatic backup files.